Language

 Is my data stored or sent anywhere?

-No. All testing is performed locally in your browser.
-No touch data, device information, or test results are sent to any server.
-Your privacy is fully protected.
+No. Every test runs locally in your browser.
+No touch data, device information, or results are sent to any server, so your privacy is fully protected.

 Touch Screen Tester